imanuelcostigan/OldFinancialMarkets.jl/doc/shift.rst

 Shifting dates is a very common procedure in financial mathematics.
 For example, the termination date of a contract is usually calculating by shifting the contract's effective date by a certain period (e.g. 3 months in the case of a deposit or 30 years in the case of a swap).

 The ``Dates.jl`` includes a fairly comprehensive date/time arithmetic that encompasses shifting date/time instants by periods.
-The ``FinMarkets.jl`` package encapsulates and extends this to reflect some financial market conventions in the ``shift`` method.
+The ``FinancialMarkets.jl`` package encapsulates and extends this to reflect some financial market conventions in the ``shift`` method.

 Details